Act of Parliament (United Kingdom): Financial bills

 Financial bills raise revenue and authorise how money is spent.
 The best-known such bills are the normally annual Finance Bills introduced by the Chancellor of the Exchequer in the Budget.
 This usually encompasses all the changes to be made to tax law for the year.
 Its formal description is "a Bill to grant certain duties, to alter other duties, and to amend the law relating to the National Debt and the Public Revenue, and to make further provision in connection with finance".
 Consolidated Fund and Appropriation Bills authorise government spending.

 Housekeeping bills

 This type of bill is designed to keep the business of government and public affairs up to date.
 These bills may not be substantial or controversial in party political terms.
 Two sub-classes of the housekeeping bill are consolidation bills, which set out existing law in a clearer and more up-to-date form without changing its substance; and the tax law rewrite bills, which do the same for tax law.

 Delegated legislation

-An act of Parliament will often confer power on the Queen in Council, a Minister, or another public body to create delegated legislation, usually by means of a Statutory Instrument.
+An Act of Parliament will often confer power on the King in Council, a minister, or another public body to create delegated legislation, usually by means of a statutory instrument.